aristanetworks/avd/adr/schema/schema-0009-require-primary-keys-for-mergeable-lists.md

 the same interface, peer, VLAN, or policy across those sources.
 Comparing entire dictionaries also fails once two sources contribute different fields to the same object.
 How should list items acquire stable identity for merging and inheritance?

+This record governs lists whose dictionary items merge by logical identity across input sources.
+It does not require primary keys for ordered sequences, atomic replace-only lists, or lists whose documented behavior is append-only.

 ## Decision Drivers

 - The same logical item must merge independent of its position.